artificialsolutions/teneo-web-chat-cross-domain/README.md

 ## Prerequisites
 * This setup requires Teneo Web Chat 3.0.1 or higher.
 You can download the latest version here: [https://github.com/artificialsolutions/teneo-web-chat/releases](https://github.com/artificialsolutions/teneo-web-chat/releases).
 * To embed Teneo Web Chat in your site, you will need to be able to upload files to your websites and add code (including an iFrame) into the html of your sites.
-* You will need an domain to host Teneo Web Chat.
+* You will need a dedicated domain to host Teneo Web Chat.
 The Teneo Web Chat hosted on this domain will be loaded in an iFrame on your sites.

 ## How it works
 To support cross-domain browsing, a page that contains the Teneo Web Chat UI is loaded in an iFrame.
 This iFrame is embedded in your various websites (with different domains).